AleksaMCode/tic-tac-toe-kernel/README.md

 > <li><b>CHECKSUM</b> field is defined such that when the magic number, the flags and this are added together, the total must be zero.
 It is for error checking.</li></ul>

 ## Global Functions
-<p align="justify">We have defined few commonly-used global functions inside of the <i>common.c</i> and <i>common.h</i>.
+<p align="justify">We have defined few commonly-used global functions inside the <i>common.c</i> and <i>common.h</i>.
 They contain function for writing to and reading from the I/O bus, strcmp, strcpy and strcat functions.

 ## Monitor code
 ### Moving the cursor
-<p align="justify">First we calcualte linear offset of the x, y cursor coordinate after which we send this offset to the VGA controller that accepts the 16-bit location as two bytes.</p>
+<p align="justify">First we calculate a linear offset of the $(x,y)$ cursor coordinate, after which we send this offset to the VGA controller that accepts the 16-bit location as two bytes.</p>

 ## GDT and IDT
 <p align="justify">The GDT and the IDT are descriptor tables.
 They are arrays of flags and bit values describing the operation of either the segmentation system (in the case of the GDT), or the interrupt vector table (IDT).</p>

 ### The Global Descriptor Table
 <p align="justify">The Global Descriptor Table (GDT) is a table in memory that defines the processor's memory segments.
 The GDT sets the behavior of the segment registers and helps to ensure that protected mode operates smoothly.
-Segmentation is built into the x86 architecture and it's impossible to get around it.
+Segmentation is built into the x86 architecture, and it's impossible to get around it.
 With segmentation, every memory access is evaluated with respect to a segment.
 That is, the memory address is added to the segment's base address, and checked against the segment's length.
 The GDT is pointed to by a special register in the x86 chip, the GDT Register, or simply the GDTR.
 The GDTR is 48 bits long.
 The lower 16 bits tell the size of the GDT, and the upper 32 bits tell the location of the GDT in memory.

 https://github.com/AleksaMCode/tic-tac-toe-kernel/blob/1e8b7d2d27b90c7e5071ad87321d6a52f6cd4ce5/gdt.s#L3-L15